-Devon colic was an illness that affected people in the English county of Devon during parts of the 17th and 18th centuries most autumns , before it was discovered to be caused by lead poisoning from the trough of the cider mill.
+Devon colic was an illness that affected people in the English county of Devon during parts of the 17th and 18th centuries, most autumns , before it was discovered to be caused by lead poisoning from the trough of the cider mill.

 it was first described in 1703 by Dr William Musgrave of Exeter in a paper De arthritide symptomatica.
 Symptoms began with severe abdominal pains and the condition was occasionally fatal.
 Cider was the traditional drink of Devonshire people at the time, in fact it was a big industry with a lot of export to London, and the connection between the colic and cider drinking had been observed for many years.
-The condition was commonly attributed to the acidity of the beverage.Such a dissertation by Dr John Huxham clearly describes lead poisoning but alas he ascribes this to acid not lead.
+The condition was commonly attributed to the acidity of the beverage.
+A dissertation by Dr John Huxham clearly describes lead poisoning but alas he ascribes this to acid not lead.
 Huxham blamed the apple flourishing for the 1724 epidemic.
 That year, he wrote, Devonshire produced more apples “than was known in the Memory of Man,” and the poor lived entirely off cider and apples.
 Huxham was an early member of the Royal Society and is famous for his diligent recording of the weather .

 Sir George Baker in an elegant piece of epidemiology research which was read to the College of Physicians in London in 1767 put forward the hypothesis that poisoning from lead in cider was to blame.
 He observed that the symptoms of the colic were similar to those of lead poisoning.
 He pointed out that lead was used in the cider making process as a component of the cider mills .
 He also most importantly conducted chemical tests with Dr Saunders an expert in chemistry to demonstrate the presence of lead in Devon apple juice.
 Five separate experiments were performed, each demonstrating lead in the cider from Devon; none in the cider from Herefordshire.
 Dr Baker was born in Devon in the cider making areas of South Hams on the south coast just east of Plymouth.
 He rapidly rose though the ranks of medicine due to his critical thinking and became President and treated George III for his mental illness.